AnkurMutyala/MethylTracks/README.md

-# Scripts are sorted by input file
+# Note: Scripts are sorted by input file type

 Using Methyltransferase Fusion Constructs and Nanopore Sequencing to Map Intra-Chromosomal Cohesin Translocation
 by: Ankur Mutyala